 Bylaw 4-2-2 of the Ohio High School Athletic Association states: If a student enrolled in grades seven or eight attains the age of 15 before August first of a given school year, the student shall be ineligible to participate in the junior high or middle school interscholastic athletic program.

 PART V EXTRACURRICULAR BEHAVIOR CODE CONSEQUENCES

-A. Sale, distribution, use, and/or possession of narcotics, steroids, hallucinogens, intoxicants, counterfeit drugs, controlled substances, alcohol or other intoxicants recommendations there will be no Denial of Privilege to Participate (review assessment option below).
-Failure to follow through with the assessment program and/or program recommendations will result in the Denial of Privilege to Participate in all extracurricular programs for 90 (ninety) school days.
+A. Sale, distribution, use, and/or possession of narcotics, steroids, hallucinogens, intoxicants, counterfeit drugs, controlled substances, alcohol or other intoxicants

 1. FIRST OFFENSE ONLY - SELF REFERRAL (one time grades 7-12)